-Major Subjects in Safe, Reliable, Human, Symbiotic and Innovation Systems Students in the master course learn the basics of systems engineering through the mandatory core subjects.
+Students in the master course learn the basics of systems engineering through the mandatory core subjects.
 Additionally they take specialized subjects covering specific fields and recommended advanced subjects covering multidisciplinary topics according to their interests.
 By creatively combining these subjects, students can broaden their knowledge towards a wide spectrum of subjects.
 Classes are offered in Japanese and/or English.
 It is possible to complete the master course by selecting only classes in English.
-Core subjects are offered both in Japanese and English; Japanese classes normally begin in April while English classes begin in It takes practical experience to effectively design and manage real-world systems.
+Core subjects are offered both in Japanese and English; Japanese classes normally begin in April while English classes begin in September.
+It takes practical experience to effectively design and manage real-world systems.
 Students in the first year master course learn design thinking and work on real-life issues in the Design Project.
-They then proceed to practical research in special research subjects; and the results are compiled in their theses.
+In parallel, they proceed to practical research in special research subjects; and the results are compiled in their theses.
 At Keio SDM we set high standards for masters research.
 The doctoral program offers more specialized research opportunities.
 Doctoral students can take masters classes according to their interests.
 Quite a few of those theses end up presenting at international conferences.
 CURRICULUM Students in the master course first learn the basics of systems engineering and other fundamental skills necessary to deal with systems.
 Building on this, they acquire knowledge about systems of various fields in specialized subjects.
 Additionally they learn design thinking in the Design Project.